 Many times I see stories get thrown around to simply illustrate an idea.
 If the point of a story isn’t that it actually happened but that it makes you think, it being a reality or not shouldn’t phase you.
 Maybe you have heard some of those famous cheesy chain mail letters about the student who countered his professor’s proof that God doesn’t exist or that God is evil(and sometimes the kid conveniently turns out to be Albert Einstein).
 Or parts of the Old Testament seem to be more metaphor or Hebrew allegory than factual history(or so I’ve been told be people more versed in this area).
 In either of these cases I have encountered a lot of hostile reactions in two opposite directions: 1) they assert that since the story is “just made up” then it is not worthwhile or, 2) they try to prove that isn’t made up, is factual history, and therefore worthwhile.
 I think both of these approaches are incorrect in the sense that they both hinge its worth on whether the story is real or not.
 The addition to the end of the student-challenging-his-professor story about the kid being Einstein is actually an addition to prove its worth.
 Since the kid is Einstein, a very smart man that actually existed, the story must be real and therefore worthwhile.
 But this addition hinges the story’s worth on the fact that it is a reality, problematic!

 Worthwhile stories do not have to be true.
-Take Harry Potter or Lord of the Rings as famous examples, they are made up but there is so much truth we can learn from them about our world, desires, doing what is right, and love.
+Take Lord of the Rings for example, Aragorn never actually existed but there is so much truth we can learn from them about our world, desires, doing what is right, and love.